Xampy/angular-capis-generator/README.md

 }

 ```
-You can see that our functions are generated
+You can see that our functions are generated.

+#### You need to provide your service in the app module or your package module.
+By default the genrated service need to be provided in the app.module.ts

 After that it generates a base api request service class
 ```Typescript